kiba/Writings/for_science/chp15_discovery_time.md

 **Doctor Keiko Toma**
 **June 6, 2015**

-Books were very useful, Keiko decided, and potentially very cheap.
-After entering a bookstore called Tukson's Book Trade, she went on a spending spree buying all the clearance items.
+Books were very useful, Keiko decided, and with some need to move inventory, can be very cheap for the buyers.
+After entering a bookstore called [i]Tukson's Book Trade[/i], she went on a spending spree buying all the clearance items.
 Which was how she learned the word for humans with furry features, 'faunus', after mistakenly calling the owner a 'human'.
+Though even after the correction of terminology, to her, they weren't different races or species.

-Of course, they had taken half of the day just scanning the contents of books, reading, and recording annotation.
+Afterward, they had taken all day just scanning the contents of books, reading, and recording annotations.

 "Those Grimm...You think they're real?" the lieutenant said, uncertainly.